- Theory of translation studies

 Why should I study Mass Media Translation at XJTLU?

-- The first MA in Mainland China specialised in bilingual media communication and translation training
+- The first MA in Mainland China specialised in media translation training

 - A wide range of theoretical and practical modules to choose from

-- Taught by academic staff members of the translation and media and communication studies programmes, as well as other experts in the field.
+- Taught by academic staff members of the translation and media & communication studies programmes, as well as other experts in the field.

 Additional learning activities